prosyslab-classroom/cs424-program-reasoning/README.md

 1. **program verification**: how to automatically _prove_ whether a given program satisfies the specification,
 2. **program synthesis**: how to automatically _generate_ a program that satisfies the specification.

-Students will learn theories and practices of program verification and synthesis through lectures, assignments, and term projects.
+Students will learn theories and practices of program verification and synthesis through lectures, and assignments.

 ## Grading
 - Homework: 50%